Here at the McIndoe Centre, one of our most popular treatments is breast reconstruction surgery.

 What is breast reconstruction surgery?

-Put simply, breast reconstruction is surgery to create a new breast shape after a woman has undergone a full or partial mastectomy.
+Breast reconstruction is surgery to create a new breast shape after a woman has undergone a full or partial mastectomy.
 The surgeon will aim to create a breast shape that matches the size and shape of the other breast.
 It is important to note that it will feel and look different.
 In most cases, there will be slight differences in symmetry and shape.
 It is possible to undergo breast reconstruction at the same time as having a mastectomy (known as immediate reconstruction) or after the initial treatment (known as delayed reconstruction).
 This will depend on the type of breast cancer, any other treatments that may be needed, and the personal feelings and preferences of the patient.

 Breast reconstruction does not affect your ability to have other cancer treatments, such as chemotherapy or radiotherapy, and follow-up after treatment is the same as that which you would have after a mastectomy.

 Breast reconstruction surgery is carried out to create a mound, with or without nipple reconstruction at a later stage.
 Breast reconstruction is most common after a mastectomy for breast cancer when you have newly shaped breasts using your own tissue from your abdomen (TRAM or DIEP).

 There are a number of different types of breast reconstruction surgery to consider.
 Undergoing the surgery is an incredibly personal decision so different surgeries will be right for different people.

 This tends to be the simplest method of reconstructive surgery.
 It involves using silicone or sterile salt water implants in order to gradually stretch skin and muscle into the new shape.
 This method causes little scarring but does come with some drawbacks; the reconstructed breast tends to feel less natural and there is always the potential for the body to reject the implant, causing it to become hard and uncomfortable.